Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git clone https_url app_folder_name
 ```

 Once again, since you did not fork this repo, but instead you want a copy of it to work on for yourself (assuming that is your intention), you need to first push it up to your empty GitHub repo.
-See the next section for the details on that...
+See the next section for the details on that.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>